yoanm/symfony-jsonrpc-http-server/README.md

 ## How to use

+Once configured, your project is ready to handle HTTP `POST` request on `/json-rpc` endpoint.

+See below how to configure it.

+## Configuration

-Bundle requires only two things :
+Bundle requires only one things :
- - A method resolver which is compatible with [`yoanm/jsonrpc-server-sdk`](https://raw.githubusercontent.com/yoanm/php-jsonrpc-server-sdk)
  - JSON-RPC Methods which are compatible with [`yoanm/jsonrpc-server-sdk`](https://raw.githubusercontent.com/yoanm/php-jsonrpc-server-sdk)

+It comes with [built-in method resolver](./src/Resolver/MethodResolver.php) which use a [service locator](https://symfony.com/doc/3.4/service_container/service_subscribers_locators.html#defining-a-service-locator).
+Using a service locator allow to load (and so instanciate dependencies, dependencies of dependencies, etc) method only when required (usually only one method is required by request, except for batch requests which will load one or more methods).

 *[Behat demo app configuration folders](./features/demo_app/) can be used as examples.*